Active vs. Passive Investing: What are Active and Passive Investments? Which Strategy Works Best for You?

 Disadvantages

-Active investment is not suitable for everyone because it has a few disadvantages and limitations:
+To understand active investment pros and cons is not suitable for everyone because it has a few disadvantages and limitations:

 • Active investment is more expensive than passive investment.
 The average expense ratio for active managed funds is 0.68%, compared to passive investment, which is lower at 0.06%.